iWATER Conference summary 2012 - water & EfW innovation crossovers in a £500 bn market

 To read more information, click here.

 CIR (founded 2002) is a growing independent management consultancy based in Cambridge, England.
-We offer routes to value, business intelligence, market entry strategy, financial consulting, in various tech sectors such as printing, electronics, nanotech, instruments, energy, healthcare & ICT.
-CIR also works with corporate & financial investors on their portfolios and with young tech companies on business development and finance.
+We offer value network analysis, customer value proposition development, business intelligence, market entry strategy in various tech sectors such as printing, packaging, electronics, nanotech, instruments, energy, healthcare & ICT.
+CIR works with blue chip global corporate innovators, start-ups and investors corporate & financial.